zalf-rdm/geonode-k8s/docs/external-database.md

 # Deploying using an external postgresql Database

-Geonode-k8s supports using an external postgresql database.
-This database requires to have postgis extension installed.
+Geonode-k8s supports an external postgresql database.
+This database **requires to have postgis extension installed**.
 If you gonna use an external [postgres-operator](https://github.com/zalando/postgres-operator), here is a template based on the one used inside this helm chart:

 ```
 # Source: geonode-k8s/templates/postgres/geonode-manifest.yaml